Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 - create an incident custom property in Spira of type Text
 - go to the product's Jira datasync configuration page (as used above)
 - click on the hyperlink for the custom property you created
-- enter "Environment**" as the External Key of the custom property
+- enter "Environment" as the External Key of the custom property
 - click "Save"

 ![](img/Using_SpiraTeam_with_JIRA_5+_47.png)